redbooth/api-docs/parts/subtasks.md

     + task_id (required, integer, `35456`) ...
 Id of the task that will host the subtask.
     + name (required, string, `Example name`) ...
 The name that the subtask will have.
     + resolved = `false` (optional, string, `true`) ...
 This parameter determines if the subtask has been resoved or not.
     + position (optional, integer, `1`) ...
-Position of the subtask in the subtask list, inside the task.
+Position of a subtask on the sub tasks list, inside the task.
+Note that this will modify `row_order` as a side effect.

 + Request